 Width × Length

 Due to their low thermal conductivity, polystyrene rigid foam sheets are used extensively as insulation in the building trades.
-Just as in the case with its mother polystyrene, the foam has also come to be used in model making.
+Just as in the case with its “mother” polystyrene, the foam has also come to be used in model making.
 Fine and medium pored solid foam made from extruded polystyrene has become the most used material, especially so in the case of architectural models, Above all else, this is because it can be so easily and precisely shaped and formed with a thermic saw.

-Treatment: A THERMIC SAW or the STYROFIX are the best tools for cutting PS solid foam but one can also use a CUTTER if careful to hold the blade very flat when cutting through the material.
+A thermic saw or the Styrofix are the best tools for cutting PS solid foam but one can also use a cutter if careful to hold the blade very flat when cutting through the material.
 If you prefer using a saw, band saws and circular saws having blades without opposing teeth are the most suitable.
 Still another possibility is to do your cutting with a lathe.
 Uneven or damaged surfaces can easily be made smooth by applying dispersion- or gypsum- or cellulose-based spackle.
-Edges can be rounded off and mistakes remedied by using (wet) SANDPAPER (< 180 grain).
+Edges can be rounded off and mistakes remedied by using (wet) sandpaper(< 180 grain).

 Light blue polystyrene solid foam can be better spray painted white when as a first step it is spray painted grey.